mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 Our life experiences mold us into the people we become.
 I learned so much over such a short span of time, and it's fundamentally changed the way I think about business and look at the world.

-I will be taking all of these lessons and many others with me in my next great adventure.
+I will be taking all of these lessons and many others with me into my next great adventure.
 And some years down the road, I hope I'm lucky enough to be able to write *another* post like this one, and reflect on all the *new* lessons I've learned.

 Until *then*, it's time for me to show that concrete who's boss...